zero01101/openOutpaint/README.md

 [openOutpaint creating some undersea... well, stuff](https://user-images.githubusercontent.com/1649724/204071400-7d089e80-b4f7-4efd-b8bb-cc8ad2c46b22.webm)

-_demo example current as of [8667f94](https://github.com/zero01101/openOutpaint/commit/8667f94f12105efeeeee3389d3add8036e3552ab) / 2022-11-25_
+_demo example current as of [8667f94](https://github.com/zero01101/openOutpaint/commit/8667f94f12105efeeeee3389d3add8036e3552ab) / v0.0.7.5 / 2022-11-25_

-this is a completely vanilla javascript and html canvas outpainting convenience doodad built for the API optionally exposed by [AUTOMATIC1111's stable diffusion webUI](https://github.com/AUTOMATIC1111/stable-diffusion-webui), operating similarly to a few others which certainly have superior functionality. this simply offers an alternative for my following vain desires:
+this is a completely vanilla javascript and html canvas outpainting convenience doodad built for the API optionally exposed by [AUTOMATIC1111's stable diffusion webUI](https://github.com/AUTOMATIC1111/stable-diffusion-webui), operating similarly to a few others that are probably more well-known. this simply offers an alternative for my following vain desires:

 - avoiding the overhead of an additional virtual python evnironment or impacting a pre-existing one
 - operates against the API exposed by A1111's webUI